AdobeStock_417116825-1

 Marvin Tan

-Marvin Tan is a Research Analyst at TeleGeography.
+Marvin Tan is a Senior Research Analyst at TeleGeography.
 Based in Singapore, he's part of the company’s infrastructure research team, focusing primarily on submarine cables, terrestrial networks, and internet infrastructure in Asia Pacific.

 Connect with Marvin